max-kay/bachelor_thesis/report/main.typ

 The file format was implemented using the Rust crate `pest`.
 `pest` allows for the grammar to be defined in an external file, which then needs to be included in the code.
 The rest of the code needed for parsing is then automatically generated using Rusts macro system, allowing for easy changing of the grammar.
+Additionally, `pest` provides nice errors when a file cannot be parsed.

 An example file is shown below: